Office 365 is Microsoft's cloud offering that provides software and services to customers on a subscription basis.

 - Instant messaging, video and audio conferencing with Skype for Business Online

 - Enterprise social networking with Yammer

 - Productivity and collaboration features such as Groups, Teams, and Planner

 You can read more about Office 365 for Business and Enterprise on the Microsoft website.

 Office 365 skills are among the most sought-after knowledge for IT professionals today.
 If you’re an experienced IT pro, the transition to managing cloud services will be fairly smooth.
 If you’re new to the industry, Office 365 skills will get your foot in the door and your career moving forward.

-There are also a variety of high quality, on-demand video training courses available online that you can use to enhance your Office 365 skills.
+I've published a series of on-demand video training courses with Pluralsight that you can use to enhance your Office 365 skills.
 Learn more here.

 Here are some recent articles about Office 365.

 - June 2018 Updates Released for Exchange Server